 - Computer forensics specialists can set up & operate an investigator’s lab, and process computer crime scenes.

-Salaries for IT security specialists and related positions by job role, seniority and technological specialization:
+Average salaries for IT security specialists and related career paths by job role, seniority and technological expertise:

 - Information Security Consultant: $80,000